marcmylemans/marcmylemans.github.io/_posts/2025-10-11-Migrate-HyperV-to-Proxmox.md

 ---

-## Step 4 — Create and Import the VM in Proxmox
+## 4. Create and Import the VM in Proxmox

 1. Create a new VM → choose “Do not use any media”.
 2. System: